Lulani Faucets Review & Rating Updated: July 7, 2025

 Comparable Faucets

-Faucets made in Asia comparable to Lulani in quality and strength of warranty but not necessarily comparable for design or price, include
+Faucets made in Asia comparable to Lulani in quality and strength of warranty, but not necessarily comparable for design or price, include

-Testing & Conclusions
+Conclusions

 The components used in the faucets are very good, equal to those used in faucets costing up to twice the price.
-We believe the faucets to be a very good value for the price and well worth consideration for even a primary faucet in a busy kitchen or main bathroom.
+We believe the faucets to be a good value for the price and well worth consideration for even a primary faucet in a busy kitchen or main bathroom.

 We are continuing to research the company.
 If you have experience with Lulani faucets, good, bad, or indifferent, we would like to hear about it, so please e-mail us at starcraftreviews@yahoo.com, text 402-871-5301, or post a comment below.